bqv/ozone/README.md

 Goals
 -----
-The goal of this project is to build a perfectly idiomatic persistence layer using the standard library's [collections::HashMap](https://doc.rust-lang.org/collections/struct.HashMap.html) as a model, letting the language itself do as much as possible.
+The goal of this project is to build a perfectly idiomatic persistence layer initially using the standard library's [collections::HashMap](https://doc.rust-lang.org/collections/struct.HashMap.html) as a model, letting the language itself do as much as possible.

 Specific features that will be implemented include:

 - single-file databases
 - copy-on-write, lock-free MVCC
 - recycling of emptied pages